 Shetland Sheepdog Care

-The Shetland Sheepdog has a double coat that sheds quite a bit, and will requires routine maintenance.
-The outer coat consists of long hair that’s harsh to the touch, while the undercoat is shorter, furry and very dense, so owners must be prepared to brush the Shetland Sheepdog’s coat at least weekly, paying special attention to mats behind the ears, under the elbows on each front leg, and under the tail.
+The Shetland Sheepdog has a double coat that sheds quite a bit and requires routine maintenance.
+The outer coat consists of long hair that’s harsh to the touch, while the undercoat is shorter, furry and dense, so owners must be prepared to brush the Shetland Sheepdog’s coat at least weekly, paying special attention to mats behind the ears, under the elbows on each front leg, and under the tail.
 You can mist the coat lightly with water before brushing to help and work out any mats before they get worse.
 Shelties require occasional baths and regular nail trimming.

 An athletic, active breed, the Sheltie requires at least a moderate amount of daily exercise.
 Because of their adaptable nature, they will easily assimilate into your family’s way of life—even families that live in more urban environments—and will always enjoy outings with their owners.

 It’s recommended that early socialization and training classes begin in puppyhood.
-Because they are so intelligent and eager to please, the Sheltie is easy to train and can excel in everything from basic obedience to agility sports; however, this intuitive, adaptable breed is also very sensitive to the tone of your voice, so they need owners who can be calm, but firm, and who can act as confident and consistent pack leaders in the home.
+Because they are so intelligent and eager to please, the Sheltie is easy to train and can excel in everything from basic obedience to agility sports; however, this intuitive, adaptable breed is also very sensitive to the tone of your voice, so they need owners who can be calm but firm, and who can act as confident and consistent pack leaders in the home.
 If corrected too harshly, the Sheltie is the type of dog to go hide or cower in the corner, so this dog may require a more experienced owner or the assistance of a professional trainer.

 Common Health Problems

 Though they are generally healthy dogs, Shetland Sheepdogs have been associated with conditions such as hip dysplasia, thyroid disease, epilepsy, gallbladder mucoceles, and von Willebrand’s disease (vWD), an inherited bleeding disorder.
-Dermatomyositis, also known as Sheltie Skin Syndrome, primarily affects Collies and Shetland Sheepdogs, and is an inherited disorder that can cause skin lesions and in severe cases, impact the muscles.
+Dermatomyositis, also known as Sheltie Skin Syndrome, primarily affects Collies and Shetland Sheepdogs and is an inherited disorder that can cause skin lesions and in severe cases, impact the muscles.

 Like the Rough Collie, there is a tendency for these dogs to have inherited malformations and diseases of the eyes.
 Shetland Sheepdogs may also have a heightened risk of developing transitional cell carcinoma, a cancer of the bladder.